- Do Bichons Shed?

 In this breed, the males actually make the better pets!
 Yes it’s true!
 They can be much more loving and are usually easier to housebreak.
 The girls tend to be a bit more stubborn in that area.

 8. Why do you require the dogs be spayed or neutered?

 As responsible breeders, we want to insure that the Bichon is bred with the best interest of the breed.
 We spend allot of time studying pedigrees and breeding for the best qualities and traits of our breed.
 It requires a complete knowledge of our Breed Standard as well.
 We also show our dogs which helps us to improve the breed.
-All reputable breeders will REQUIRE a contract that mandates the puppy be spayed or neutered at the appropriate age, usually before you get any AKC registration papers.
+All reputable breeders will REQUIRE a contract that mandates the puppy be spayed or neutered at the appropriate age.

 9. What about grooming and coat care?